OmarDuran/nfempy/examples/degenerate_elliptic_scalar/scenarios.md

 \mathbf{u}_1 \cdot \mathbf{n}_1 = -d_2(\phi_2) \mathbf{v}_2 \cdot \mathbf{n}_2
 $$

 For the simulation, the porosity in the degenerate domain is defined from [1].
-There in see section: **See 4.1 A simple Euler equation in one dimension** and **4.2 A smooth solution test in two dimensions**.
+There in, see Sections **See 4.1 A simple Euler equation in one dimension** and **4.2 A smooth solution test in two dimensions** for the 1D and 2D cases, respectively.

 **Goal of the Numerical Results:** The objective is to validate the method show that it is stable and accurate.